seancdavis/heartwood/README.md

 Media Library
 ----------

-Cambium now ships with a media library.
+Heartwood now ships with a media library.
 This lets you upload all your files to one main library.
 This feature especially will receive much more attention over time.
 Currently, they are built to be easily connected to pages.

 To work with pages, see the previous section.

-Cambium uses Dragonfly for uploading and image processing.
-To access a document directly, you will use the `Cambium::Document` model.
+Heartwood uses Dragonfly for uploading and image processing.
+To access a document directly, you will use the `Heartwood::Document` model.
 Once you have a individual object, you can get to the Dragonfly methods through the `upload` attribute.

-So, for example, you can get to the page of the file with `document.upload.url`, where `document` is a `Cambium::Document` object.
+So, for example, you can get to the page of the file with `document.upload.url`, where `document` is a `Heartwood::Document` object.

 ### Options